cmathews393/spotify-to-plex/README.md

 - [Known Issues](#known-issues)
 - [Disclaimer](#disclaimer)

-**Note:** Temporarily change-frozen, building a new app that implements similar functionality for Radarr, Sonarr, etc, using Trakt and IMDB lists or *arr tags.
+**Note:** Temporarily change-frozen (except for all the times I've updated this instead of working on Playlist Manager), building a new app that implements similar functionality for Radarr, Sonarr, etc, using Trakt and IMDB lists or *arr tags.
 Will be implemented with a web interface from the start, so is naturally taking a bit more time.
 [New app repo is here](https://github.com/cmathews393/plex-playlist-manager).

 ## How To